graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/migration3.md

 for the current executing scope.
 Casting `Schema` to `IServiceProvider` is also possible, but not recommended, and will yield similar results.

-If you wish to access a scoped service from within a resolver and want to use a singleton schema (as is recommended), you will need to pass a scoped service provider to `ExecutionOptions.RequestServices`, which can then be used to resolve scoped services.
-For Asp.Net Core projects, you can add set this to equal `HttpContext.RequestServices`.
+If you wish to access a scoped service from within a resolver and want to use a singleton schema (as is recommended), you can pass a scoped service provider to `ExecutionOptions.RequestServices`, which can then be used to resolve scoped services.
+For Asp.Net Core projects, you can set this to equal `HttpContext.RequestServices`.
 Be aware that if you are using a parallel execution strategy (default for 'query' requests), using scoped services within field resolvers can introduce thread safety issues; you may need to use a serial execution strategy or manually create a scope within each field resolver.